griffey13/PathFinding/README.md

           - **Elevated Terrain:** Unreachable by battle units.

 2. **Battle Unit**
     -  A user defined or randomly positioned single battle unit.
-Assume that a unit always occupies exactly on poisiton on the battlefiled.
+Assume that a unit always occupies exactly one position on the battlefield.

 3. **Target Position**
     -  A user defined or randomly chosen target position for the unit.

-**Note:** The algoritm supports the use of JSON format files compatible with [<ins>Risky Tilemap</ins>](https://riskylab.com/tilemap).
+**Note:** The algorithm supports the use of JSON format files compatible with [<ins>Risky Tilemap</ins>](https://riskylab.com/tilemap).
 A sample JSON is available at [<ins>this link</ins>](https://gist.github.com/dgehriger/80817b039498ed60657da048f980233f).

 The layers[0].data field in this JSON format has *row x columns* entries, where:
 * "0" represents the starting position for the battle unit